BrainBoxLabs/brain-socket/README-v0.1.md

 });
 ```

+**Note:** The `$client_data` parameter passed into the event listener is a generic stdClass object with all of the data passed from the client side.

 **Note:** The `app.success` and `app.error` events are not required but are helper events for dealing with flash messaging.

 Now in `app/start/global.php` add the following line at the end of the file: